Advance Reservations Required Only for Select Special Events

 - Visit milwaukeezoo.org/visit/hoursfees.php

-- All visitors are required to wear masks.
-When arriving, visitors and their party will be asked if everyone has a mask.
+- Masks are no longer required outside at the Zoo.
+Masking and physical distancing will continue to be required inside all Zoo buildings.
 A limited quantity of masks is available for purchase at the Gift Shop just past the U.S. Bank Gathering Place.

-- A limited number of restrooms will be open; with doors permanently propped open
+- A limited number of restrooms will be open.

 - Visitors can bring in strollers, wheelchairs and electric scooters